 A good project brief should include:

-A well-defined project scope will not only help the development team in delivering the expected outcome but also make it easier to track progress and identify any deviations early in the development process.
+A well-defined project scope will help the development team deliver the expected outcome and make it easier to track progress and identify any deviations early in the development process.

 However, if you’re worried you won’t be able to come up with all the details yourself, any good agency will know how to help you figure these things out early on.
 At Infinum, we prefer to kick off projects with product discovery workshops, in which we build the plan and project outline together.

 Good agencies will always be there to support you.
 After all, it’s part of the service you’re paying for.
-Of course, it’s important to keep in mind that you need to bring expertise to the table about your brand or product so that the product strategy we map out matches your business goals and ultimately brings you value.
+Of course, it’s important to remember that you must bring expertise to the table about your brand or product so that the product strategy we map out matches your business goals and ultimately brings you value.

 While you may have a clear vision for your website, it’s crucial to listen to the advice and recommendations of the agency you’ve hired.
 As experts in their field, they can provide valuable insights and suggestions that can enhance your project’s success.

 Engage in open and transparent communication with your development team.
 Be receptive to their feedback and ideas, and work collaboratively to find the best solutions for your project.
-Sometimes, clients can be rigid in their demands, but it’s essential to strike a balance between your vision and the agency’s expertise.
+Sometimes, clients can be rigid in their demands, but balancing your vision and the agency’s expertise is essential.

-For example, let’s say a feature is expected to be finished in approximately 30 days.
+For example, a feature will be finished in approximately 30 days.
 If your agency proposes a minor alteration to the design and functionality that could reduce the time to 10 days, it is advisable to consider that option.
 You have chosen the agency based on their references and expertise, and you can trust that they wouldn’t suggest a change unless it is the best course of action.
 Remember, the development team wants your project to succeed just as much as you do, so fostering a cooperative working relationship will lead to better results.

 When embarking on a significant project like building a new website, it’s wise not to invest all your resources at once.
-Instead, together with the project team, come up with a plan for an iterative approach and break your project into manageable phases.
+Instead, together with the project team, devise a plan for an iterative approach and break your project into manageable phases.
 This allows you to assess the progress, receive feedback, and make adjustments before moving on to the next phase.

 By dividing the project into smaller milestones, you have better control over the budget and can make informed decisions based on the outcomes of each phase.